-- The volume and intensity knobs are very small, so may be fiddly to those with larger fingers.
+- The volume and intensity knobs are tiny and fiddly to those with larger fingers.

-- If you’re looking for a Hendrix vibe, the functions of this pedal may prove superfluous and distracting.
+- If you’re looking for a Hendrix vibe, the functions may prove superfluous and distracting.

-- There’s no expression pedal, so once you set the speed you’re stuck with it until your hands are free.
+- No expression pedal, so once you set the speed, you’re stuck with it until your hands are free.

 EHX Good Vibes

-- There’s an expression pedal input which enables you to control either the intensity or speed with your foot.
+- There’s an expression pedal input that lets you control either the intensity or speed with your foot.

 - There’s a flashing LED, so you can easily monitor the speed of the vibe.